acrylian/zp_openstreetmap/README.md

 	    'title' => 'some title for the marker popup', 'desc' => 'some description for the marker popup', 'thumb' => 'some html for the marker popup' // e.g. <img>
+	    'current' => 0 // 1 to hightight this marker with another color.
+Intended for the current image on album marker view but can be used otherwise, too
 	  )
 );
 $map = new zpOpenStreetMap($geodata);
 $map->printMap();

-//You can do the same with the template function printOpenStreetMap($geodata);
+//You can do the same with the template function although the class way is more flexible. printOpenStreetMap($geodata);
 ````
 This would create one marker.
-If you need more add more arrays to the array.
+If you need more add more arrays to the array above.